trinker/regexr/README.md

 ```

 ```
-## Warning in test.regexr(m): The following regex chunks are not valid in isolation:
+## Warning in test.regexr(m): The following regex sub-expressions are not valid in isolation:
 ##
 ## (1) (
 ## (2) ([A-Z]|(\d{5})